weirong57/CEN5035-2025SP---Gator-Shelfguide/SPRINT1.md

 ## **Backend  in Sprint 1**
 Librarians often face challenges in tracking the availability of books.
-Our project aims to integrate existing features and provide a more intuitive system for students and librarians to locate the resources they need efficiently.
+Our project aims to integrate existing features and provide a more intuitive system for students and librarians to locate the resources they need efficiently.We planned to complete the following functions in node 1, user registration and login , administrator functions (book management, borrowing records), user borrowing.
+In node 1 we completed all the tasks that we expected and successfully realized them.
+The table shows the objectives of the tasks we accomplished.

 | Feature                                    | Status  | Description |
 |--------------------------------------------|---------|-------------|